owentsai/Minutizer/README.md

 > [Source](https://cloud.google.com/functions/docs/concepts/python-runtime): The Cloud Functions Python runtime is based on Python version 3.7.1.

 * Create our virtual environment: `pyenv virtualenv 3.7.1 hacksbc`.
 Then go to the root directory of our repo, run: `pyenv local hacksbc`.
 From now on, the virtual environment will always automatically activate when you are in any folder in the repo.
 You should see `(hacksbc)` appearing on the left of your prompt line.

+###  🏗 Frontend deployment steps
+ 1. Install Google Cloud SDK: follow the steps on this [page](https://cloud.google.com/sdk/docs).
+During `gcloud init`, remember to sign in as hacksbc319@gmail.com, and select the correct project.
+ 2. Go to the root directory of `minutizer-react`
+ 3. Run `yarn build`.
+After the build process is successfully complete, run `gcloud app deploy`.
+This process may take a few minutes.
+ App Engine will pick up the optimized production build files in `/build` folder, and serve our application as a static website.